SkylineCommunications/dataminer-docs-connectors/connector/doc/Shelly_Pro_1PM.md

 # Shelly Pro 1PM

-This connector allows you to monitor and control the Shelly Pro 1PM one-phase, 1-channel relay supporting up to 16A.
-Equipped with an integrated power meter, Shelly Pro 1PM allows you to measure the precise power consumption of all automated lights or heavier appliances.
+This connector allows you to monitor and control the Shelly Pro 1PM one-phase, 1-channel relay supporting up to 16 A. Equipped with an integrated power meter, Shelly Pro 1PM allows you to measure the precise power consumption of automated lights or heavier appliances.
 Different types of actions, scenarios, and schedules can be set to sync your environment to your daily activities or business needs.
 Additionally, Shelly Pro 1PM has scripting functionalities for custom automation scenes based on external data or various occurrences.

 ## About